jlperona/gpa-converter/README.md

 * `Australia`
     * Post-secondary scale in Australia.
     * Letter grades.
+* `Australia New South Wales`
+    * Most common scale in New South Wales, Australia.
+    * Grades range from 0 - 100.
+    * For letter grades, use `Australia` above.
 * `Bangladesh`
     * Most common scale in Bangladesh.
     * Grades range from 0 - 100.